kinecosystem/kin-sdk-android/kin-recovery/README.md

 ```
 ### Error Handling

-`onError(BackupAndRestoreException e)` can be called if an error has occured while trying to back up or restore.
+`onFailure(BackupAndRestoreException e)` can be called if an error has occured while trying to back up or restore.

 ### Testing